 Contrary to popular belief, leaders and people with integrity are not perfect.
 They make mistakes because they are human.

-Not everyone will be best interpreter around; not everyone will sign like a native.
-But we all can strive to be the best we can be.
+Not everyone will become the best interpreter around; not everyone will sign like a native.
+But we all can strive to be the best interpreters we can be.

 With a common goal and effort we uphold our integrity, and with that we can succeed together.